jeffbski/autoflow/README.md

 ## Example Video and Comparison

-Ryan Atkinson did a nice job of demonstrating some of the power of react as compared to async and native callback code.
+Ryan Atkinson did a nice job of demonstrating some of the power of react as compared to async and native callback code. http://www.youtube.com/embed/5EDucc56UnA?rel=0

-<iframe width="853" height="480" src="http://www.youtube.com/embed/5EDucc56UnA?rel=0" frameborder="0" allowfullscreen></iframe>

 You can read more and see his example site here https://github.com/ryanatkn/react-writeup